bcjwong/Coursera_Capstone/Project Report.md

 ### Venues Explorartion & Clustering Discussion
 After clustering, we can see that the Downtown/Charlestown area is clustered into purple dots (cluster 2).
 After closer examination, we see that the districts in cluser 2 all have Italian restaurants, parks and food related venues.
 Cluster 1 includes districts that have many food related venues in general.
 Cluster 3 is clustered due to its high prominence of Caribbean restaurants.
 Cluster 4 is clustered due to its number of stores and cafes.

 Thus, if one wants to open an Italian restaurant, it is recommended to avoid opening in Downtown/Charlestown, East Boston, South Boston, South End areas.
 There will undoubtedly be competition.
-Once again, this is an example and can be applied to other scenarios.
+This is just an example and can be applied to other scenarios.
 The entrepreneurial individual can decide which district has the least competition for his/her venue business based on already established venues.

 ## Conclusion